 |Socialization:||2-12 weeks depending on type of behavior issues and corrective action/socialization needed|

-Foster volunteers provide behavior and medical rehabilitation in a nurturing home environment so that animals in your care may mature, heal, socialize, and become ready for adoption.
+Foster volunteers provide behavior and medical rehabilitation in a nurturing home environment so that animals in your care may grow, heal, socialize, and become ready for adoption.
 HSSM provides a starter bag of food, as well as any necessary medications for foster pets and an emergency phone number just in case!

 Most foster pets will need to return to HSSM every two weeks for updated vaccinations and a re-check of their condition.